 ELISA – This is the screening test used when Lyme disease is first suspected.
 It measures the levels of antibodies against Lyme bacteria.
 According to the Centers of Disease Control and Prevention, if the test proves negative for the antibodies, no further test is recommended.
 If the ELISA is positive or unclear, a second test is recommended to confirm the disease.
 However, the ELISA is falsely negative nearly 50% of the time.
 Sadly, many people are never tested beyond this point and are told they do not have Lyme disease when in fact they may be infected.

 WESTERN BLOT – This test is run as a second-stage to confirm a positive ELISA result.
-It also tests for antibodies, however it reports reactivity against a panel of 10 different proteins found on the Lyme bacteria.
+In addition to testing for antibodies, it reports reactivity against a panel of 10 different proteins found on the Lyme bacteria.
 According to the CDC, 5 of the bands must be positive for an overall positive, reportable Western blot test result.

 This is generally considered the most reliable test currently available (although it is estimated to be only 80% accurate even at the best labs).
 Many doctors will not consider using this test unless the ELISA is positive, thus missing an important diagnostic tool.